 Jazz drumming is a great way to express your musical creativity, but not everyone has the space for a full-sized drum kit.
 Fortunately, compact drum kits offer an excellent solution.

-In this article, I’ll be comparing five popular compact drum kits: the Pearl Midtown, Tama Club-Jam, Ludwig Breakbeats, Sonor AQ2 Safari, and Gretsch Brooklyn.
+In this article, I’ll be comparing 4 popular compact drum kits: the Pearl Midtown, Tama Club-Jam, Ludwig Breakbeats and the Sonor AQ2 Safari.
 I have played on the each of these compact drum kits in various music clubs throughout Japan.

 I’ll examine the features of each kit and share my recommendation at the end.
 Let’s get rolling!

-The Pearl Midtown is a compact drum kit that delivers big sound.
-It features a 16×14-inch bass drum, 10×7-inch and 13×12-inch toms, and a 13×5.5-inch snare drum.
+The Pearl Midtown compact drum kit has big sound.
+It’s got a 16×14-inch bass drum, 10×7-inch and 13×12-inch toms, and a 13×5.5-inch snare drum.
 The kit is made of 6-ply Poplar wood and comes in three different finishes.

 One of the most significant advantages of the Pearl Midtown is its versatility.
 It can handle any genre of music, from Jazz to Rock, and everything in between.
 It also has a compact footprint, making it easy to transport to gigs or practice sessions.